reeceorbuck/sorrento-dental/_posts/2018-01-06-Meet-the-team.md

 ## Hygienists

 ##### Jacinta
 We were happy to welcome Jacinta to the practice in March 2021.
 She recently moved to Perth from South Australia and has a keen interest in periodontics and tooth whitening.
-Jacinta is available for bookings all through the day on Tuesdays, Wednesdays and Thursdays.
+Jacinta is available for bookings on most Mondays and Tuesdays.

 ---